bikerironald/requirement-analysis/README.md

 - Supports Requirement Validation: Ensures that all user interactions are accounted for.
 - Guides Design and Testing: Provides a foundation for system design, user stories, and test case development.

 Use Case Diagrams are especially useful during early stages of requirement analysis to build a shared understanding between developers and stakeholders.

 alx-booking-uc.png
 ![alx-booking-uc.png](https://github.com/user-attachments/assets/67deae2f-5d10-4aec-83e7-5bc17405bd54)

+#Acceptance Criteria

+Acceptance Criteria are specific conditions that a software feature must meet to be considered complete and acceptable by the stakeholders.
+They help ensure that requirements are clear, testable, and aligned with user expectations.

+Why Acceptance Criteria Matter

+- Define the scope of a feature
+- Ensure a shared understanding between developers, testers, and stakeholders
+- Help guide development and testing
+- Reduce ambiguity and miscommunication

+Example: Checkout Feature (Booking Management System)

+Feature: Checkout

+Acceptance Criteria:
+- User must be able to view booking summary before payment
+- User can select a payment method (credit card, mobile money)
+- System must process payment and confirm booking
+- Confirmation message and receipt are sent to the user via email

+If all these conditions are met, the Checkout feature is considered complete.